Arly Larivière: Career

 Larivière migrated to the U.S. and resided in Florida.
 During the 1990s, he was part of a band called the D-zine.
 He later left D-zine, and in 2000 partnered with Gazzman "Couleur" Pierre to form the Kompa band Nu-Look, which performed for 14 years with Larivière as their Maestro and composer.
 Some of the songs composed by Larivière are "Loving you", "Why do you say you love me", "Notre histoire", and "A qui la faute".

 On January 5, 2010, Gazzman left Nu-Look to form his own band dISIp.
 After Gazzman's departure, Edersse "Pipo" Stanis became the lead singer, problems within Nu-Look eventually led to his departure to join another band called Klass.
 Arly tried to recruit a new lead singer for the band, but eventually became the sole singer of the band.
 In November 2013 Nu-Look released a new album titled I Got This; all of the songs on this album were written by Lariviere.

 In 2013, Larivière and Nu-Look performed at the Haiti Carnival.
 He has continued to lead the band since 2016.

-Arly Larivière and his band Nu Look delivered a captivating performance at the iconic Olympia in Paris on February 13, 2022.
-The event showcased Larivière's exceptional talent, as he mesmerized the audience with her powerful vocals and emotive stage presence.
-The setlist featured a mix of his hit singles and newer material, demonstrating his musical range and growth.
-The crowd was entranced throughout the evening, praising Larivière's energetic and heartfelt delivery.
-This performance solidified his position as a rising star in the music industry, leaving a lasting impression on both fans and critics alike.
-The Olympia, with its rich history of hosting legendary acts, provided an fitting backdrop for Larivière's memorable concert, which will be remembered as a highlight of his career.
+Arly Larivière and his band Nu Look performed at the Olympia in Paris on February 13, 2022.
+The event featured Larivière's vocals and stage presence.
+The setlist featured a mix of his hit singles and newer material.
+The crowd praised Larivière's delivery.
+This performance was noted by fans and critics.
+The Olympia provided the backdrop for Larivière's concert.